The 'forgotten people': When death came to the Torres Strait

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Thursday Island, Torres Strait (CNN)Milton Savage sits on the porch of his cement board house on Thursday Island in the Torres Strait, about 40 kilometers (24 miles) north of Australia's northern tip.
+Thursday Island, Australia (CNN)Milton Savage sits on the porch of his cement board house on Thursday Island in the Torres Strait, about 40 kilometers (24 miles) north of Australia's northern tip.

 Shaded by a lush tropical garden, Savage is stripped to the waist in a pair of footy shorts.
 He sips green tea and puffs on a cigarette while two old dogs lie on his feet wheezing in the monsoonal heat.